Red Hen Publications

 It blew past us in OotP that Lucius Malfoy, despite his apparent social prominence and his much-vaunted “influence”, does not have a seat on the Wizengamot.
 Not even as Head of the family after his father’s death.
 In fact, most of the members of the “Full Wizengamot” that we ever managed to identify seemed to be upper-level Ministry officials (and Fudge’s senior assistant).
 Lucius Malfoy had not, apparently, managed to get his foot in the requisite door to the real power in the wizarding world just yet.
 And after the events of OotP he is never likely to.

-We are lacking much of the necessary data to draw any sort of informed conclusion as to just who does qualify for a seat on the Wizengamot.
+We are still lacking much of the necessary data to draw any sort of informed conclusion as to just who does qualify for a seat on the Wizengamot.
 Without that information is it impossible to speculate further on exactly what the recognized “Paths to Power” in the British wizarding world are.

 And in his case a political reading would not be incorrect.